University facing class-action over COVID campus lockdown

 The plaintiffs are seeking partial refunds of their spring 2020 tuition, having earlier agreed to dismiss their claims arising from student fees.

-The university claimed that none of the named plaintiffs who brought the lawsuit paid tuition, so none is a member of the proposed class.
+The university claimed that none of the named plaintiffs who brought the lawsuit paid tuition.

 “That is false,” Bibas wrote.
 “The named plaintiffs paid tuition, through either loans or cash from their parents.”